History of Chinese Americans: Anti-Chinese movement

-In the 1870s, several economic crises came about in parts of the United States, and many Americans lost their jobs, from which arose throughout the American West an anti-Chinese movement and its main mouthpiece, the Workingman's Party labor organization, which was led by the Californian Denis Kearney.
+In the 1870s, several economic crises came about in parts of the United States, and many Americans lost their jobs, from which arose throughout the American West an anti-Chinese movement and its main mouthpiece, the Workingmen's Party labor organization, which was led by the Californian Denis Kearney.
 The party took particular aim against Chinese immigrant labor and the Central Pacific Railroad that employed them.
 Its famous slogan was "The Chinese must go!"
 Kearney's attacks against the Chinese were particularly virulent and openly racist, and found considerable support among white people in the American West.
 This sentiment led eventually to the Chinese Exclusion Act and the creation of Angel Island Immigration Station.
 Their propaganda branded the Chinese migrants as "perpetual foreigners" whose work caused wage dumping and thereby prevented American men from "gaining work".
 After the 1893 economic downturn, measures adopted in the severe depression included anti-Chinese riots that eventually spread throughout the West from which came racist violence and massacres.
 Most of the Chinese farm workers, which by 1890 comprised 75% of all Californian agricultural workers, were expelled.
 The Chinese found refuge and shelter in the Chinatowns of large cities.
 The vacant agricultural jobs subsequently proved to be so unattractive to the unemployed white Europeans that they avoided the work; most of the vacancies were then filled by Japanese workers, after whom in the decades later came Filipinos, and finally Mexicans.
 The term "Chinaman", originally coined as a self-referential term by the Chinese, came to be used as a term against the Chinese in America as the new term "Chinaman's chance" came to symbolize the unfairness Chinese experienced in the American justice system as some were murdered largely due to hatred of their race and culture.